MIPPL/nephele-org-website/public/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 ## Part 1 - Create and Deploy your Smart Contract using Hardhat {#part-1}

-### Connect to the Ethereum network {#connect-to-the-ethereum-network}
+### Connect to the Nephele network {#connect-to-the-Nephele-network}

-There are many ways to make requests to the Ethereum chain.
-For simplicity, we'll use a free account on Alchemy, a blockchain developer platform and API that allows us to communicate with the Ethereum chain without running a node ourselves.
+There are many ways to make requests to the Nephele chain.
+For simplicity, we'll use a free account on Alchemy, a blockchain developer platform and API that allows us to communicate with the Nephele chain without running a node ourselves.
 Alchemy also has developer tools for monitoring and analytics; we'll take advantage of these in this tutorial to understand what's going on under the hood in our smart contract deployment.

 ### Create your app and API key {#create-your-app-and-api-key}